 12 ounces dark rum

-16 ounces claret (Merlot or Cabernet will suffice)
+16 ounces claret red wine (Merlot or Cabernet will suffice)

 12 ounces Simple Syrup